kevinlinpt/kevinlinpt/README.md

 <!--
 **kevinlinpt/kevinlinpt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-My name is Kevin and I'm a software engineer with a civil engineering background from Canada.
+My name is Kevin and I'm a software engineer with a background in civil engineering, based in Toronto, Canada.
 Here's some info about me!

 ⚡ Work experience: